Tan-Hexiang/Too-Consistent-to-Detect/README.md

 ---

-### 3.Explanation: What the Cross-Model Probe Does?
+### 3. Explanation: What the Cross-Model Probe Does?

 1. **Extract hidden states** from for each example from:
    * the **response model** (e.g., Llama-3.1-8B-Instruct), and